phi-grib/namastox/README.md

 Here is also the link to a quickstarting guide: [here](documentation/quickstarting.pdf)

 The workflow used by NAMASTOX is defined in a simple TSV file.
 It is possible to create customized workflows using the instructions provided [here](documentation/workflows.pdf)

+## Citation

+Namastox was presented at EuroTox2024.
+The reference of the abstract books is:

+M. Pastor, K. Kopańska, A. Cabrera, NAMASTOX: a computational tool supporting the use of NGRA workflows.
+Tox Letters (2024) 399S2:S135

 ## Configuration